rsmith-nl/deploy/README.rst

 The `deploy` command is meant to be run from a color terminal.

 It is meant to be used from the root of e.g. a git repository.
 When started, `deploy` looks for and reads the file named `filelist.$USER` in the directory from which `deploy` is run.
-So for a user named “jdoe” it would look for a file `filelist.jdoe`.
+So when run by a user named “jdoe” it would look for a file `filelist.jdoe`.

 file format